Murrayfield Amateurs F.C.: Senior club status

+From 1925–26 to 1963–64, the club was a regular entrant to the East of Scotland Qualifying Cup, the finalists of which took part in the City Cup.
+Murrayfield won the Qualifying Cup three times, and the City Cup in 1929–30; the City Cup triumph caused some controversy, as opponent Clerwood Amateurs protested that Murrayfield's Anderson was Cup-tied, having played for Clerwood in the semi-final; Murrayfield claimed that, as the final of the competition had been held over to the start of the 1930–31 season, the Cup-tied rule did not apply - the East of Scotland FA dodged the question by declaring the complaint had not been officially lodged.
+The club reached the City Cup final again in 1930–31, but it was never played, due to Leith Athletic refusing to play, and the Amateurs refusing to play proposed replacement Penicuik Athletic.

+In the aftermath, the club was rumoured to be putting forward an application to join the Scottish League, but declined to come forward, the vacant spot going to Edinburgh City instead.

 Local leagues

-For the 1930-31 season, after a dispute over travel expenses between the Edinburgh sides and the Lowland sides in the East of Scotland League, the Amateurs withdrew with 7 other clubs to form the Edinburgh & District League, and the club won the first title, with 8 wins and 2 defeats in 10 games.
-The club also won the title in 1932-33, but after one game in the 1934-35 season it withdrew to re-join the East of Scotland League.
-The club remained in the League until 1963-64; after finishing bottom but one for the second consecutive season, the club was dissolved.
+The club joined the East of Scotland League in 1928–29.
+Before the 1930–31 season, after a dispute over travel expenses between the Edinburgh sides and the Lowland sides in the East of Scotland League, the Amateurs withdrew with 7 other clubs to form the Edinburgh & District League, and the club won the first title, with 8 wins and 2 defeats in 10 games.
+The club also won the title in 1932–33, but after one game in the 1934–35 season it withdrew to re-join the East of Scotland League.

 Amateur Cup

 The club had significant success in the Scottish Amateur Cup, winning all of its five finals between 1925 and 1939.
 However it did not reach the final again after World War 2.

+End of the club

+The club remained in the East of Scotland League, and as an entrant in the East of Scotland Qualifying Cup, until 1963–64; after finishing bottom but one for the second consecutive season, the club was dissolved.

 Colours

 The club played in black and red hooped shirts with white shorts.